Reach for the Top: History

-In 1985, Reach for the Top Inc., a private company, was established by Sandy Stewart, on agreement with the CBC.
-Mr. Stewart then joined with his wife, Patricia Stewart, in partnership with Robert Jeffrey and Paul Russell of Paulus Productions Inc. to create Schoolreach, an in-school version of Reach for the Top available across Canada by subscription.
+In 1985, Reach for the Top Inc., a private company, was established by Sandy Stewart, with agreement from the CBC.
+Stewart then joined with his wife, Patricia Stewart, in partnership with Robert Jeffrey and Paul Russell of Paulus Productions Inc. to create Schoolreach, an in-school version of Reach for the Top available across Canada by subscription.
 Schoolreach is organized among the different school boards in Canada, and monthly tournaments are played, culminating in a district final each spring.
 The winner in each district participates in the provincial finals (which are televised in Ontario), and the provincial winner competes in the national championship.

 Reach for the Top Inc. produced a season of programming in Toronto in 1986 and 1987.
 The Reach for the Top National Finals were revived in 1988.
 In 1995, Sandy and Pat Stewart retired from Reach For The Top.
 Reach for the Top and Schoolreach were then taken over by Paulus Productions Inc. under the direction of Paul Russell and Robert Jeffrey.

 CBC created a similar program, SmartAsk, which aired for three seasons before being cancelled in 2004.
 From 1973 to 1997 the CBC's French language network, Radio-Canada, aired a program called Génies en herbe ("Budding Geniuses"), which was the French language equivalent of Reach for the Top.
 Competitions continued after the cancellation of the program, and teams from other francophone countries around the world often participated.

 For the 1990-91 television season, Hamilton, Ontario's CHCH channel 11 broadcast a regional version of Reach for the Top hosted by broadcaster Alan Cross.
 At the time, Cross was a DJ at CFNY radio, but would later be well known as musicologist and host of his own radio show The Ongoing History of New Music.

 Since 2014, the national finals are uploaded to their official YouTube channel.